 Meet the engagement team

-Team members are based at The Co-Club in North Acton from Tuesday to Thursday.
-If you would like to find out more about consultations, local events, future plans, or to come and look at our interactive 3D model of the area, then please contact us directly.
+OPDC team members are based at The Collective Old Oak several days a week.
+If you would like to find out more about consultations, local events or future plans then please contact us directly.
 Please note that due to the team being ‘out and about’ on a regular basis you will need to make an appointment to visit the team so we can plan ahead.

 Find out more by: